Raising Turkeys for Meat and Eggs Year Round

 But it’s also possible to create a market outside of Thanksgiving and Christmas.
 The birds produce eggs and meat that is popular for bacon, sausage and ground turkey.

-Although turkeys are low-maintenance and suitable for beginning farmers, they are not chickens.
+Although raising turkeys for meat and eggs is low-maintenance and suitable for beginning farmers, they are not chickens.

 Subscribe now